SinaC/TetriNET/readme.txt

 	Pause and Stop are accessible if server state is GameStarted and we're ServerMaster

-WPF Client bot: sometimes _handleNextTetriminoEvent is not raised or is forgot WPF Client: MVVM   --> GameView started: PlayerGrid, Inventory, OpponentGrid, NextTetrimino not yet converted + selected tab WPF Client: save win list locally if server master
+WPF Client bot: sometimes _handleNextTetriminoEvent is not raised or is forgot WPF Client: MVVM   --> PlayFieldView started: PlayerGrid, Inventory, OpponentGrid, NextTetrimino not yet converted WPF Client: save win list locally if server master

 wcf